-After you have run the RCU for your non-Plug and Play ISA expansion cards and it has configured all your Plug and Play and PCI expansion cards, you can use the utility to lock the configuration of your Plug and Play and PCI expansion cards so that they are always assigned the same resources.
+After you have run the RCU and it has configured all your expansion cards, you can use the utility to lock the configuration of your PCI expansion cards so that they are always assigned the same resources.

-NOTE: If your system detects a card configuration problem during operation, you receive a warning message directing you to run the RCU to correct the problem.
+双 NOTE: If your system detects a card configuration problem during operation, you receive a warning message directing you to run the RCU to correct the problem.